-Fitch reviewed K-Star's first annual RegAB audit report, issued by FORVIS, LLP, on Feb.
-13, 2024.
+Fitch reviewed K-Star's annual RegAB audit report, issued by FORVIS, LLP, on Feb.
+5, 2025.
 The report, which examined K-Star's compliance with servicing criteria through Dec.
-31, 2023, contained no materially adverse findings and confirmed managements attestations of compliance with servicing agreements.
+31, 2024, contained no materially adverse findings and confirmed managements attestations of compliance with servicing agreements.

 K-Star is not subject to an annual Uniform Single Attestation Program (USAP) audit, as all of its current named special servicing transactions are included within the scope of the RegAB audit.
+The company expects to complete a SOC I, Type II audit in 2025.